jonscottclark/browserify-gulp-boilerplate/README.md

 ### Bundling

-The project uses @zoubin's [`gulp-watchify-factor-bundle`](https://github.com/zoubin/gulp-watchify-factor-bundle)to abstract the process of transforming browserify entries that get split off from the common browserify bundle task by the [`factor-bundle`](https://github.com/substack/factor-bundle) plugin. *(Unfortunately, using `watchify` hasn't worked for me yet using this implementation, so Gulp will rebundle everything using a regular `gulp.watch` task.
-Sorry.)*
+The project uses @zoubin's [`gulp-watchify-factor-bundle`](https://github.com/zoubin/gulp-watchify-factor-bundle)to abstract the process of transforming browserify entries that get split off from the common browserify bundle task by the [`factor-bundle`](https://github.com/substack/factor-bundle) plugin. *(Unfortunately, using `watchify` hasn't worked for me yet using this implementation, so Gulp will rebundle everything using a regular `gulp.watch` task.)*

 `factor-bundle` checks all entries defined in the browserify config and bundles any modules that are shared between these entries into a `common.js` file.